Medical Negligence Compensation Claims

-There are a number of factors that will impact the length of time that a medical negligence claims will take.
+There are a number of factors that will impact the length of time that a medical negligence claims in Manchester will take.
 The most important will be the severity of the injury followed by whether the NHS negligence or a private healthcare provider will accept responsibility for fault.
 In most cases, the claim will take a few months to be resolved.
 However, more complicated cases can take a few years to be settled.

 When you are looking for a medical negligence solicitor, you will need to consider a no win no fee basis.
 This means that you will not have to pay any upfront costs for the claim and you will only pay if the claim is successful.
 Most medical negligence solicitors will offer this fee basis.

 With this fee basis, if you win your claim your opponent will pay most of the legal costs with the rest coming from your compensation amount.
 It is important that the solicitor you work with keeps you fully updated during the claim and lets you know the compensation you are likely to get and any legal advice you may need along with way.